kalymos/PsNee/README.md

 ---------------------------------------------------------------------------

-Be aware the PSX provides 3.5V / 3.3V power, *NOT* 5V!
+Be aware to provide 3.5V / 3.3V power, *NOT* 5V!
 The installation pictures include an example.

 -----------------------------------------------------------------------------